bill-c-martin/bill-c-martin.github.io/_posts/blog/2018-03-17-The-Evolution-of-Me-as-a-Developer.md

 The year I came out of the womb.

 - **Day 1**: Hell yeah, finally get to take Intro to Programming class.
 Wait, not Java again!
 - **Day 30** - This Java and C stuff is actually really cool.
-The whole object oriented thing clicked this time around
+The whole object oriented thing clicked this time around.
-- **Day 180** - A programming concepts class absolutely kicks my ass
+- **Day 180** - A programming concepts class absolutely kicks my ass.
-- **Day 270** - Most brutal instructor ever, most I have ever learned in 6 months
+- **Day 270** - Most brutal instructor ever, most I have ever learned in 6 months.
 - **Day 360** - Seriously, Dr. Albrect: you were the one that kindled my interest in programming.
 - **Day 365** - **Concludes programming is what I want to do for a living.**